ZL-Asica/-ZL-Asica-prettier-config/README.md

 Now, all Prettier commands will follow the configuration provided by `@zl-asica/prettier-config`.

-### JSON Formatting Override

-This configuration includes a specific override for JSON files, setting `tabWidth` to 4 spaces, ensuring clearer structure in JSON documents.
-All other files use 2 spaces per indentation level.

 ## Configuration Details

 This configuration includes the following Prettier options: